 This document draws heavily on the work of others.
-We are grateful for permission to use (sometimes in modified form) sections from the Graduate Partnerships Program Handbook, the Postbac Handbook, and the 2022 Summer Handbooks.
+We are grateful for permission to use (sometimes in modified form) sections from the Graduate Partnerships Program Handbook, the Postbac Handbook, and the 2023 Summer Handbooks.
 We have also incorporated information from organization and NIH office websites in an attempt to provide the most accurate information possible.
-Please send suggestions for improvement to Dr. Yewon Cheon, choeny@mail.nih.gov.
+Please send suggestions for improvement to Dr. Lori Conlan, sip@nih.gov.